dotMR/LugeRacerTimer/docs/parts.md

 ####TODO
 - are there any components on the xmas tree itself (or just a board to split out the wires)?
+[RM: Just a dumb PCB to split out the wires and the LEDs themselves.]

 ####PARTS
 |name|use|qty|misc|